 In spite of harsh penalties for DUI and distracted driving, a study conducted by WalletHub found that Texas is less strict when it comes to reckless driving.
 In fact, Texas is the most lenient state in the country, when it comes to these kinds of infractions.
 While 25 mph over the speed limit is considered reckless, Arkansas and Louisiana have a lower tolerance of just 15 mph over the legal limit.

 Additionally, while many cities in Texas explicitly prohibit racing on public roads, there is no such state law.
 There are also no speed cameras on Texas roads to help enforce safe driving practices.

 Penalties are more lenient too.
-In Texas, minimum jail time and license suspension isn’t mandatory for a first time offender.
-While those first time offenders are fined up to $200, other states issue fines between $500 and $1,000.
-The state of Washington shows the least tolerance, fining first time reckless drivers as much as $5,000.
+In Texas, minimum jail time and license suspension aren’t mandatory for a first time offender.
+While those first-time offenders are fined up to $200, other states issue fines between $500 and $1,000.
+The state of Washington shows the least tolerance, fining first-time reckless drivers as much as $5,000.